jeffstringer/seattle-alerts/README.md

 Seattle Alerts receives data from data.seattle.gov which utilizes an API produced by Socrata.
 The City of Seattle reports that the dataset is refreshed on a 4 hour interval, but appears to be updated more frequently.
 The 911 Fire data set is updated every five minutes.

-Seattle Alerts is my capstone project for the winter 2014 Ruby on Rails course at [Portland Code School](http://www.portlandcodeschool.com/).

 ##Setup
 In your terminal, clone this repo: